samuelmcpherson/arcatafoodnotbombs.org/content/get-involved.md

 Anyone can stop by to help serve food with us and this is a great way to meet the group and start helping.

-You can also get in touch by filling out the following google form [here](https://docs.google.com/forms/d/e/1FAIpQLScwlUxvl8ORv_8l9fJncTb1AJz2bpqc1nWV4Li1mMyfd8e33w/viewform)

-Or by reaching out to **707 - 335 - 9802**

 We are always looking for volunteers to join us for any role during our Sunday schedule: